martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

 A mail user agent that is connecting via IMAPS to the email service at `example.net` (resolved as `mail.example.net`) might have three reference
 identifiers: an SRV-ID of `_imaps.example.net` (see {{EMAIL-SRV}}), and DNS-IDs of `example.net` and `mail.example.net`.
-An email user agentthat does not support {{EMAIL-SRV}} would probably be explicitly configured to connect to `mail.example.net`, whereas an SRV-aware user agent would derive `example.net` from an email address of the form `user@example.net` but might
+An email user agent that does not support {{EMAIL-SRV}} would probably be explicitly configured to connect to `mail.example.net`, whereas an SRV-aware user agent would derive `example.net` from an email address of the form `user@example.net` but might